digitalocean/netbox-ip-controller/README.md

 # NetBox IP Controller

-This controller watches Kubernetes pods and services and imports their IPs into NetBox.
+This controller watches Kubernetes pods and services and imports their IPs, along with some metadata such as domain names and Kubernetes labels, into NetBox.

-Under development.

 ## Configuration